 How is SIBO Connected to Weight Loss Resistance?

 When your body is dealing with overgrowth of bacteria it also has to deal with the byproducts of this bacteria.
-SIBO can lead to an excess of both hydrogen and methane (and some organisms convert hydrogen to methane, exacerbating the issue).
+SIBO can lead to excess production of hydrogen, methane, or, more newly recognized, hydrogen sulfide (and some organisms convert hydrogen to methane, exacerbating the issue).

 Research has linked methane production to constipation and irritable bowel syndrome and obesity.
 Methane production is associated with slow transit time, meaning food hangs out in the gut for far too long, causing multiple issues – weight gain among them.
 Those who produce too much methane may also be deriving more calories than others from the food they eat.